sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/SearchableDatabasesApi.md

 ## importIntoDatabaseAsync

-> Job importIntoDatabaseAsync(databaseId, importPreprocessedDataRequest, bufferSize, optFields)
+> Job importIntoDatabaseAsync(databaseId, bufferSize, optFields, inputFiles)

 Start import of structure and spectra files into the specified database.